dioptra-ai/frontend/docs/active-learning.md

 ![Raw Diagram](./imgs/diagram-diversity.png)

-To discover these datapoints, we leverage techniques based on embeddings and model activation
+To discover these datapoints, we leverage techniques based on embeddings and model activation.

 - Embedding distance (coming soon)